seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.masked.scatter``' intrinsics is designed for writing selected vector elements to arbitrary memory addresses in a single IR operation.
+The '``llvm37.masked.scatter``' intrinsics is designed for writing selected vector elements to arbitrary memory addresses in a single IR operation.
 The operation may be conditional, when not all bits in the mask are switched on.
 It is useful for targets that support vector masked scatter and allows vectorizing basic blocks with data and control divergency.
 Other targets may support this intrinsic differently, for example by lowering it into a sequence of branches that guard scalar store operations.

 ::

-       ;; This instruction unconditionaly stores data vector in multiple addresses call @llvm.masked.scatter.v8i32 (<8 x i32> %value, <8 x i32*> %ptrs, i32 4,  <8 x i1>  <true, true, .. true>)
+       ;; This instruction unconditionaly stores data vector in multiple addresses call @llvm37.masked.scatter.v8i32 (<8 x i32> %value, <8 x i32*> %ptrs, i32 4,  <8 x i1>  <true, true, .. true>)

        ;; It is equivalent to a list of scalar stores
        %val0 = extractelement <8 x i32> %value, i32 0